react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 See [deprecations](/docs/upgrading-from-5.x#deprecations) for more details.

-### Elements Library
+### Elements library

-We also took out some of the components and helpers used across various navigators in React Navigation and published them under a new package called [`@react-navigation/elements`](/docs/elements).
+We extracted some of the components and helpers used across various navigators in React Navigation and published them under a new package called [`@react-navigation/elements`](/docs/elements).
 It can be useful if you're building your own navigator, or just want to reuse some of the components in your app.

 Currently only a small set of components are exported, but there are more to come.